 Step 5

-Add Toppings: Sprinkle toffee bits and any optional toppings over the melted chocolate.
+Add Toppings: Sprinkle on toffee bits (or chopped pecans) and any optional toppings over the melted chocolate.

 Step 6

-Cool and Serve: Place in the freezer for 15-30 minutes or refrigerate until set.
+Chill and Break: Freeze for 15-30 minutes or refrigerate until fully set.
 Once hardened, break into pieces or cut into squares.
+Enjoy!

 Variations